TataSatyaPratheek/challenge/Non_AI/README.md

 1.  **Image Loading**: The input image is loaded.
 2.  **Preprocessing (`preprocess.py`)**:
+3.  **Segmentation (`segmentation.py` & `tiling.py`)**:
+    - The system estimates object density to decide whether to use the standard or tiled approach.
-    - The image is converted to grayscale.
+    - **Standard Path**: The image is converted to grayscale, and contours are detected to create an initial marker map.
-    - Gaussian blur is applied to reduce noise.
-    - Otsu's thresholding is used to create a binary mask.
-3.  **Segmentation (`segmentation.py`)**:
-    - The binary mask undergoes a distance transform.
-    - The distance map is thresholded to find "sure foreground" regions.
-    - The Watershed algorithm is applied to segment individual object instances.
+    - **Tiled Path**: The image is divided into overlapping tiles.
+Contour detection is run on each tile.
+The resulting markers are stitched into a full-size map, and object fragments across tile boundaries are merged.
-4.  **Classification & Tagging (`classify_mask.py`)**:
+4.  **Classification (`classify_mask.py`)**:
-    - For each segmented instance:
-        - Contour area and perimeter are calculated.
-        - Circularity is computed.
-        - The presence of holes is checked.
-        - Based on `MIN_AREA`, circularity (`WASHER_CIRCULARITY_THRESHOLD`), and hole presence, the object is classified as "washer" or "screw".
+    - The raw markers from segmentation are processed.
+    - Contours are extracted for each potential object to get an accurate area.
+    - An adaptive area filter is applied, removing objects that are too small or too large relative to the main distribution of object sizes in the image.
-        - A dictionary of classified instances and their masks is created.
+    - A dictionary of accepted objects and their properties is created.
-5.  **Output Generation (`counter.py`, `classify_mask.py`)**:
+5.  **Output Generation (`counter.py`, `mask_utils.py`)**:
-    - A colored mask image is generated where each instance has a unique color.
+    - A final marker map is reconstructed from the accepted objects.
+    - Various artifacts are saved: a colored mask, a colored overlay on the original image, a binary mask, and a text file with the final count.
     - A CSV file is written with details for each instance.
     - The total count of instances for the image is returned.
 6.  **Reporting (`cli.py`)**: